Thaeimos/aws-terraform/README.md

 - Github pipelines to manage applications
     - Deploy on merge.
+    - Deploy Infrastructure as Code.
+You can see an example [here](https://github.com/Thaeimos/aws-terraform/actions/runs/3185190823).
     - Pinned versions for external actions.
     - Use environments in GH:
         - We have different set of variables that, depending on the branch you are merging to, will have different values.
 Very useful when you wanna have a different set of credentials, for example, for your production and development environments.